BCDevOps/openshift-wiki/docs/OCP/RequestGitHubUserAccess.md

 ## Access Removal Request

-When an individual is no longer working on the project, it is the responsibility of the associated product owner or a GitHub repo admin to remove the user from the repo and request by creating an issue at [DevOps Request Repo](https://github.com/bcgov/devops-request-records).
+When an individual is no longer working on the project, it is the responsibility of the associated product owner or a GitHub repo admin to remove the user from the repo and request by creating an issue in the [DevOps Request Repo](https://github.com/bcgov/devops-request-records).

 The request should include: